 You need to consider the following metrics in your business plan:

 - Cover page: It should contain your attractive logo, company name, roles & responsibilities, mission, vision, address, and contact details.

 - Executive summary: Here, you need to summarize your company information like income and expense forecast, required funding details, and what makes you different from other competitors.

-- Market analysis: Make proper research on the running market and competitors to identify the target market’s age and income and their relationship to managing the HVAC services.
+- Market analysis: Make proper market analysis research on the running market and competitors to identify the target market’s age and income and their relationship to managing the HVAC services.

 However, various business plan templates are available in the market, making your work easy to create proper planning.

-To start your profitable HVAC business, you need to make sure that you have applied for the legal laws to operate your business.
+To get profitable success for your HVAC business, you need to make sure that you have applied the legal laws to operate your business.